Return0Software/fwf-server/CONTRIBUTING.md

 At this point, make a commit, and head over to GitHub to create a PR where a maintainer will review your PR, and submit feedback if necessary.

+### Admin Client

+This project has setup a Spring Boot admin client located at localhost:8080 for your convenience.

 ## 3rd Party Documentation

 * [Spring](http://spring.io/projects/spring-boot)